The Influence of Microorganisms on the Onset and Development of Colorectal Cancer in Humans: A Descriptive Cross-Reference Study

 Abstract

-Background: The aim of this study is to determine which types of microorganisms influence on the onset and development of colorectal cancer (CRC) in humans.
-Methods: In patients with CRC, three swabs were taken for microbiological analysis during surgical removal of cancer: first swab from the surface of the healthy intestinal mucosa, the second from the surface of the tumor and the third from the middle of the tumor tissue.
-Results: In the healthy mucosa of the colon, the most prevalent was Escherichia coli at 70.5%, followed by Enterococcus spp.
+Background: The aim of this study is to determine which types of microorganisms influence the onset and development of colorectal cancer (CRC) in humans.
+Methods: In patients with CRC, three swabs were taken for microbiological analysis during surgical removal of the cancer: the first swab from the surface of the healthy intestinal mucosa, the second from the surface of the tumor, and the third from the middle of the tumor tissue.
+Results: In the healthy mucosa of the colon, the most prevalent microorganism was Escherichia coli at 70.5%, followed by Enterococcus spp.
 (47.7%) and Klebsiella/Enterobacter (20.5%).
-Microbiological analysis of the swabs from the surface of tumor tissue showed that E. coli was the most prevalent at 72.7%, followed by Enterococcus spp.
-40.9%, Klebsiella/Enterobacter 25%, and Pseudomonas aeruginosa 20%.
-In the center of tumor tissue, E. coli was the most prevalent in 77.3% of samples, followed by Enterococcus spp.
-47.7%, Klebsiella 27%, and Pseudomonas aeruginosa 18.2%.
+Microbiological analysis of the swabs from the surface of the tumor tissue showed that E. coli was the most prevalent at 72.7%, followed by Enterococcus spp. at 40.9%, Klebsiella/Enterobacter at 25%, and Pseudomonas aeruginosa at 20%.
+In the center of tumor tissue, E. coli was the most prevalent at 77.3%, followed by Enterococcus spp. at 47.7%, Klebsiella at 27%, and Pseudomonas aeruginosa at 18.2%.
 Conclusion: Certain types of bacteria can influence the emergence and development of cancer, while other types can suppress the development of tumor tissue.
-Microbiological analysis of human stool samples can be a prevention of the development of CRC.
+Microbiological analysis of human stool samples can prevent the development of CRC.

 Article activity feed